aperez9423/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+   A closure combines a function with references found in the outer scopes.
+This allows you to access an outer function scope using an inner function scope.

 2. Study the following code, then answer the questions below.

 ```js